|

 actually much worse.

-If you wish to read more, have a look at some of the news items on
+If you wish to read more, have a look at some of the

-The Missing Report.
-There are links
+news items on The Missing Report.
+There

-vaccines, or what happens to lab mice after they eat your genetically
+in your vaccines, or what happens to lab mice after they eat your genetically

 modified food?
 Currently, corn, soy, cotton, canola, papaya, yellow